What’s organic cornstarch?

-Organic Corn Starch is gluten free with no additives or preservatives. it is 100% natural and completely GMO-free.
-Corn starch is a wonderful thickening and stabilizing agent.
+Organic Cornstarch is gluten-free with no additives or preservatives. it is 100% natural and completely Non-GMO.
+Cornstarch is a wonderful thickening and stabilizing agent.
 It can be used in baby foods, medicines, sauces, and other processed food mixes.
-Corn starch is the preferred anti-stick agent on medical products and the major source of glucose to humans.
+Corn starch is the preferred anti-stick agent on medical products and the major source of glucose for humans.

 Corn starch is starch that is ground from the white endosperm at the heart of a kernel of corn.
 It’s used as a thickening agent in cooking, a health-conscious alternative to talc, and the main ingredient in biodegradable plastic.
 Powdered sugar also includes a small amount so that it does not clump.

 We supply the EU & USDA-certified organic cornstarch and organic waxy corn starch.
 They are all 100% gluten-free and Non-GMO.

 |COLOR||White or light yellow|

 |TASTE & ODOR||Corn starch odor, no foreign odor|

 |ACIDITY||≤ 1.8 ºT|

 |PESTICIDE RESIDUE||Complies with NOP & EU organic standard|

 |PACKAGE||25 kg/bag or 1000 kg/bag|

 |REMARK||The customized specification also can be achieved|